Below is a message I recently received from New Yorker Aaron Weiss, wanna be BBQ expert and all around good sport.

 In sum, we enjoyed our meal but didn’t walk away feeling like we were on barbecue cloud nine, like we did at Allen & Son (and, before it went under, Barbecue Joint).
 I realize that this reaction is not quite in line with the orthodoxy, and so if I am now cast out of the tribe, I will understand and return to eating Buffalo wings.
 [Editor’s note: If you were Catholic, I’d listen to you repent for your sins, but as a fellow member of the tribe it’d be more appropriate for me to try and make you feel guilty… just remember to atone for your failures next time Yom Kippur rolls around.]

 Porkless in NY,

-Filed under: Restaurants & Reviews | Tagged: Davidson County, Grade A, Lexington, Lexington style, Wood-cooked | Leave a comment »
+Filed under: Barbejews, Restaurants & Reviews | Tagged: Davidson County, Guest, Lexington, Lexington style, Outside NC, Wood-cooked, yankees | Leave a comment »